FAQ

 Why should my parking time at a parking meter be limited to the posted time?

-In retail areas, one goal of the metered parking is to encourage turnover, which allows more shoppers to visit the retail stores.
+In retail areas, the primary goal of the metered parking is to encourage turnover, which allows more shoppers to visit the retail stores.
 Therefore, the city has established time limits for the metered parking spaces.
 LADOT reviews these policies periodically.

 How do I dispute an erroneous charge for parking?